WiproOpenSource/openapphack/README.md

 Openapphack is an opensource application aggregrator.

-Openapphack and its subprojects help aggregates ,validates and tests git repositories that derived from  openapphack-vm, openapphack-cluster, openapphack-pi-vm, openapphack-pi-cluster repositories
+Openapphack and its subprojects help aggregates ,validate and tests github repositories that derived from  openapphack-vm, openapphack-cluster, openapphack-pi-vm, openapphack-pi-cluster repositories

-Openapphack is also enables end to end automation of application deployment which can be leveraged for prototyping and distributed deployment of opensource applications .
+Openapphack also enables end to end automation of application deployment which can be leveraged for prototyping and distributed deployment of opensource applications .

 Openapphack use opensource tools for provisioning , code authoring and scaffolding.

-Openapphack-vm leverages vagrant, ansible and yeoman to do this.
+Openapphack-vms/clusters leverages vagrant, ansible ,yeoman,virtualbox and docker to do this.

 The goal is to get a collection of fully functional , customizable apps working on the [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm) from a set of plain `yaml` files.

-The broader purpose is to provide a simplified path for full stack developers to quickly get started on opensource technologies and experiment freely.
+The broader purpose is to provide a simplified path for full stack developers to quickly get started on opensource technologies and experiment freely on opensource applications

 ### Index